gbif/ssg-gb26/content/05_travel-accommodation/en.md

 ## Hotels

+The Governing Board meeting attendees are asked to organize their own accommodation.

 There are a number of hotels located in close vicinity of the GB26 event locations.
-The hotels are also within walking distance from the train staion Leiden Centraal.
+The below hotels are also within walking distance from the train staion Leiden Centraal.

 Early booking is advised.
 A high demand for hotel rooms is expected in Leiden as the Biodiversity_Next conference will take place in the same period.